Research Hub for Language in Forensic Evidence

 We are glad to live in a democracy where this kind of engagement between law, law enforcement and academia is possible, and we look forward to working collaboratively towards solutions that serve the best interests of justice for all concerned.

-Helen Fraser (Honorary Professorial Fellow in the School of Languages and Linguistics) is the Director of the Research Hub for Language in Forensic Evidence.
+Helen Fraser is the Director of the Research Hub for Language in Forensic Evidence.

 Helen has a research background in cognitive phonetics – the branch of linguistic science that investigates how speech is represented, both internally, in the minds of speakers and listeners, and externally, in writing and transcription.